analogdevicesinc/testbenches/docs/testbenches/ip_based/i3c_controller/index.rst

 The test program provides the instructions, test data and I3C Bus stimulus directly.
-There is no I3C Bus VIP or I3C API in the test bench.
+There is no I3C Bus VIP or I3C API in the testbench.

 Environment Bring up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~